Paaff/idea-boi/README.md

 # idea-boi
 Project ideas that pops into our heads that we want to create a project around.

-## Teamspeak 3 Music Bot
+## Teamspeak 3 Bot (Ariana Grenade 2.0)
- * Youtube, soundcloud, vimeo support
+ * Spotify (if possible - very attractive), Youtube, Soundcloud and Vimeo support
+ * Music player support.
+   * Normal player functionality.
+(Play, pause, stop, next etc.)
- * Playlist support
+   * Playlist support.
+(Add, save, copy from Spotify/YT/SC etc.)
+ * Browser extension.
+   * Add the song in the current tab to a desired playlist or queue.

 ## Public key infrastructure management system
  * Generate client/server PEM certificates